 The program combines a broad inpatient and outpatient clinical experience in childhood disorders of nephrology.
 Fellows will be involved in the care of patients admitted to the nephrology service and perform inpatient consultations from other services in the hospital.
 Fellows will participate in all aspects of dialysis services, including hemodialysis, peritoneal dialysis and continuous renal replacement therapy, and be an integral member of the transplant team.
 In the ambulatory setting, fellows will have one half-day continuity clinic scheduled every week during the three years of fellowship as well as opportunities for electives with urology, radiology and adult nephrology/transplant.

 Each fellow is expected to engage in scholarly activity in which she/he develops and tests a hypothesis, or in a project of substantive scholarly exploration and analysis requiring critical thinking.
 There are opportunities for clinical, epidemiology, translational and basic science research.
-The Division of Nephrology at CCMC has a strong record of collaborative research with other Divisions within Pediatrics, our adult nephrology colleagues within Northwell Health, the Department of Transplantation, the Department of Urology and basic science/translational scientists at the Feinstein Institute for Medical Research.
+The Division of Nephrology at CCMC has a strong record of collaborative research with other Divisions within Pediatrics, our adult nephrology colleagues within Northwell Health, the Department of Transplantation, the Department of Urology and basic science/translational scientists at the Feinstein Institutes for Medical Research.

 All fellows of Northwell Health attend a structured course in Research Methodology that covers biostatistics, critical literature review, experimental design, data collection and analysis, and ethical principles involving clinical research.
 There are also opportunities for advanced learning in research methods.
 Didactic teaching in the fundamentals of nephrology and conferences/journal clubs are scheduled regularly.
 The program works closely with multiple other specialties and regular conferences are scheduled with urology, radiology, pathology, adult nephrology and rheumatology.